petegq/pg-c/README.md

 [/lcthw](/lcthw) - Exercises from 'Learn C the Hard Way - Zed A. Shaw'.

-[/ccpb](/ccpb) - Exercises and source code from 'The Complete C Programming Bootcamp - Byte Garage'.
+[/ccpb](/ccpb) - Exercises from 'The Complete C Programming Bootcamp - Byte Garage'.

 [/net-c](/net-c) - Exercises and source code from 'Hands-On Network Programming with C - Lewis Van Winkle'.